 Students may request in writing to have previous grades of "D" or "F" excluded from calculation in their cumulative GPA under the following conditions: The coursework to be forgiven must be at least 5 years old, and consist of "D" or "F" grades.
-The student must have completed at least 12 credit hours of coursework since that time at an accredited college or university and earned a cumulative GPA of 2.5 or higher.
+The student must have completed at least 12 credit hours or 192 contact hours of coursework since that time at an accredited college or university and earned a cumulative GPA of 2.5 or higher or a satisfactory/passing grade in CE/Workforce courses.
 A student may be granted academic forgiveness only one time, and a maximum of 16 semester credit hours total may be forgiven.
 Former BLET students may request forgiveness of all the credit hours included in the CJC 100 class, up to 20 credit hours.
 Requests for academic forgiveness for "D" and "F" grades will be submitted to the Registrar's Office on the appropriate form and reviewed by the current Chair of the Academic Affairs Committee and approved by the Vice President of Learning, Student Engagement & Success.
 All forgiven "D" and "F" grades will be replaced on the transcript with a grade of "G#" to mark them as forgiven.
 A copy of the transcript reflecting the original grades will be kept in the student's permanent file with documentation of the forgiveness process.